bozsahin/ccglab/README.md

 Ubuntu has built-in packages for SBCL and rlwrap, which <code>apt-get</code> in the ccglab install script can install very easily.

-It's just that Ubuntu starts with non-basic packages turned off so that it can't seem to find SBCL/rlwrap in the beginning.
+It's just that Ubuntu starts with non-basic packages turned off so it can't seem to find SBCL/rlwrap in the beginning.
 Do the following to enable them before running the ccglab install completion script.